anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 * ``timeout``:
   (*optional*)
-  Integer timeout in seconds to wait for the lock.
+  Number timeout in seconds to wait for the lock.
   Optional only if subscripts is a table.